spaanproductions/laravel-carbon-holidays/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spaanproductions/laravel-carbon-holidays.svg?style=flat-square)](https://packagist.org/packages/spaanproductions/laravel-carbon-holidays)
 ![GitHub Actions](https://github.com/spaanproductions/laravel-carbon-holidays/actions/workflows/main.yml/badge.svg)

-This package can be used to add the isHoliday() function to carbon.
+This package can be used to add the isHoliday() function to [Carbon](https://github.com/briannesbitt/carbon).
 This only checks the **Dutch** holidays at the moment.

 ## Installation